Lake Cottage Renovation | See the Before + After

 The Kitchen

-I had initially thought the cabinetry was original to the home, but recently learned it was actually white!
-Previous owners replaced with oak cabinetry.
+I initially thought the oak cabinets were original to the home, but learned the original cabinetry was white!

-The kitchen is the perfect example that you don’t have to spend a lot of money to make a significant difference.
-PS you can find Paint colors that go with oak cabinets here if you want to avoid painting cabinets.
+This kitchen is the perfect example that you don’t have to spend a lot of money to make a significant difference.
+(You can find paint colors that go with oak cabinets here if you want to avoid painting cabinets).

-Removing blinds, curtains, wallpaper, and accessories allowed the light to pour into this room!
-You can read more about this kitchen before and after here, but the iPhone photo below says it all.
+Removing the blinds, curtains, wallpaper, and accessories allowed the light to pour into this room!

-We have since painted the full overlay cabinets in Farrow & Ball White Tie (the same color as the walls), in a higher sheen.
+We painted the full overlay cabinets in Simply White (the same color as the walls), in a higher sheen.
 Doing so allows the eye to continue across the room from the entryway giving the illusion of more space.
+Brass hardware a quartz counter and tile made them feel new.

 Eat In Kitchen

-The eat in kitchen is small, but functional.
-We can seat up to eight.
+The eat in kitchen is small, but functional, seating up to eight guests.

-I layered it with a soft blue stripe rug to add texture and warmth.
-It’s an indoor outdoor rug, which offers versatility and function.
-It wipes clean with water and can be hosed off when needed.
+A small gilded chandelier coordinates with the adjacent living room fixture over a teak table paired with inexpensive white windsor chairs.
+It is layered with a soft blue stripe rug to add texture and warmth (an indoor outdoor rug, which offers versatility and function – it wipes clean with water and can be hosed off when needed).

-Hidden behind the doors is our laundry closet with a stacking washer and dryer.
-We maximized space and function integrating a full size stackable washer and dryer and a bookcase for storage.
+Hidden behind the doors is a convenient laundry closet fitted with a stacking washer and dryer.

 Peel and stick wallpaper adds an unexpected dose of fun.
 The pull chain light was replaced with one of my favorite Amazon Gadgets that allows you to use your favorite light fixture and a remote control that doubles as a wall switch.
 The wireless fix takes just 3 minutes to install – and anyone can do it!